goyalankit/blog/posts/_posts/2014-03-24-learning-concept-checking-the-hard-way-2.markdown

 compile because there is no matching constructor.

 Note that the compilation error occurs because `NonDefault` type doesn't have a "default" constructor.
+Line 7, defines a constructor; hence there won't be a default constructor that will be created anymore.
 If you uncomment the line number 6, the compilation error on line 14 will go away since now compiler will find a matching constructor.

 Example, taken from [cpp reference](http://naipc.uchicago.edu/2014/ref/cppreference/en/cpp/utility/declval.html)